The best-laid plans to get leaner and fitter can be scuppered by niggling injuries. Here’s how to avoid them

 FIVE DAILY EXERCISES

-We have identified five top stretches to do daily.
-These stretches can be done after a class, but please remember, recent studies suggest that performing static stretches pre-exercise is not beneficial.
+Here are five top stretches to do daily.
+These stretches can be after a workout but remember, recent studies suggest that performing static stretches pre-exercise is not beneficial.

 Lie on your back and cross your left foot over your right knee.
 Put your hands behind your right thigh and gently pull your leg towards you, while keeping your upper body relaxed.
 Then switch over.

 Lie on the floor with your knees bent.
 Straighten one leg and pull it towards you slowly, while the opposite leg remains slightly bent.